FrendsPlatform/FrendsTemplates/Templates/E-Commerce/Shopify/Shopify to HubSpot - Orders/long-description.md

 Other operations are not performed by the template.

+The currency of the deals will be set to the default currency in HubSpot.
+If you want to set a specific currency, you must first add the currency from your HubSpot settings and then include the currency code in deal and line item insertion.

 Process variables include base urls and access tokens for both Shopify and HubSpot.

 # Error Handling